FHA vs Conventional Loans Texas Buyers Need to Know

 Choose conventional loans when:

-In my experience, FHA loans work exceptionally well for buyers targeting homes in Garland, Grand Prairie, or Irving where property values align with FHA limits.
-However, buyers looking at homes near Legacy Hall or American Airlines Center often exceed FHA limits and need conventional financing.
+I see FHA loans work really well for buyers targeting homes in Garland, Grand Prairie, or Irving — places where property values line up nicely with FHA limits.
+But if you’re eyeing something near Legacy Hall or the American Airlines Center, you’ll likely blow past those limits and need conventional financing.
+There’s no way around it.

 What Are the Long-Term Cost Differences Between These Loan Types?

-Conventional loans with less than 20% down include PMI ranging from 0.25% to 2% annually, but this insurance automatically cancels when you reach 20% equity.
-For buyers planning to stay long-term in areas like Allen or McKinney, this difference becomes substantial.
+Conventional loans with less than 20% down also carry insurance (PMI), typically 0.25% to 2% annually.
+But it automatically cancels once you hit 20% equity.
+For buyers planning to stay long-term in areas like Allen or McKinney, that difference adds up to thousands over the life of the loan.

 How Do Credit Scores Impact Your Loan Options in Texas?

-In my 28 years of experience, I’ve seen credit score differences change buyers’ purchasing power by $50,000-$100,000 in competitive markets.
-That’s often the difference between affording a home in Frisco ISD versus having to look at alternatives.
+A hundred-something families later, I’ve seen credit score differences shift purchasing power by $50,000-$100,000 in competitive markets.
+That’s often the difference between landing a home in Frisco ISD and having to expand your search.

-Ready to determine which loan type fits your Texas home buying goals?
-Call or text Kristy at (972) 345-3516 for a free consultation and connect with trusted DFW lenders who understand local market conditions.
+Ready to figure out which loan type fits your situation?
+Call or text Kristy at (972) 345-3516 for a free consultation and I’ll connect you with trusted DFW lenders who know this market inside and out.

 Frequently Asked Questions

 Q: Can I use FHA loans to buy investment properties in Dallas-Fort Worth?
 A: No, FHA loans are strictly for primary residences.
-You must live in the property for at least one year after closing.
+You’ve got to live in the property for at least one year after closing.

 Q: What happens if the home I want exceeds FHA lending limits in Texas?
 A: You’ll need conventional financing or look at conforming loan limits.
 In DFW, the 2024 FHA limit is $498,257 for single-family homes.

 Q: How long does mortgage insurance last on each loan type?
-A: FHA mortgage insurance typically lasts the life of the loan.
+A: FHA mortgage insurance typically lasts the life of the loan — that’s one of its biggest drawbacks.
 Conventional PMI automatically cancels when you reach 20% equity.

 Q: Which loan type closes faster in competitive DFW markets?
-A: Conventional loans often close 2-3 days faster and face fewer appraisal issues, giving them advantage in multiple offer situations.
+A: Conventional loans often close 2-3 days faster and run into fewer appraisal issues, giving them an edge in multiple-offer situations.

 Q: Can I switch from FHA to conventional after buying my home?
-A: Yes, through refinancing once you build sufficient equity and meet conventional loan requirements, potentially eliminating mortgage insurance.
+A: Yes, through refinancing once you’ve built enough equity and meet conventional loan requirements.
+It’s one of the most common ways to drop that mortgage insurance payment.

 About the Author